danbahrami/cardsy/README.md

 cardsy.format.cvc(card_cvc)
 ```

-Accepts a card cvc code as a string or a number and returns a string, stripped of all numeric characters and trimmed to 4 characters.
+Accepts a card cvc code as a string or a number and returns a string, stripped of all non-numeric characters and trimmed to 4 characters.